 When it comes to choosing the right sized rug, there are no hard and fast rules.
 This said, avoid choosing a rug that's too small for the space, as this can appear uninviting.
 Generally, a square or round rug works the best in a square room and a rectangular one in a rectangular space.

-There is conflicting advice regarding this, and there are no hard and fast rules.
-The most common mistake when buying a rug is to choose one that is too small for the space, which can appear uninviting.
-As a guide, if your rug is for a living room, there are various options: choose a big one, where all the furniture sits on it easily; just have the front legs of your sofa on top of it; or place it in front of the sofa, but close enough so that you can rest your feet on it.
+If your rug is for a living room, there are various options.
+Choose a large rug, where all the furniture sits on it easily; just have the front legs of your sofa on top of it; or place it in front of the sofa, but close enough so that you can rest your feet on it.

 For bedrooms, choose a large design to go under the bed, ensuring there’s enough of it on show around the edge to walk on, or buy individual runners to go on either side.

 The general advice for dining rooms is to choose a rug that is in proportion to the table, making sure it’s big enough to pull chairs out to sit on without the back legs coming off it.

 Choose the right pattern for your rug

 Take time to think about whether you want your rug to statement or blend seamlessly into a more neutral scheme.
 To make this decision, look at how much pattern is already in the room.
 If you have decorative wallpaper and soft furnishings, you might want to choose a single-colour design, whereas a patterned rug can really bring a neutral room to life.

 If you want a plain rug, consider a textured design for a rich, layered style.
 Often, people choose a rug to try to pull a look together in a room – but think about buying a rug first and then designing the rest of your scheme around it.

 Try introducing a vertically striped rug to make a room feel longer, or create a widening effect with horizontal stripes.